Inclusive Music Experiences for the Deaf and and Hard of Hearing by Wanqing Liu

 Recently, I found music visualization can be one of the possible approaches to immerse individuals with hearing loss in music and help them feel the part that cannot be heard, and it is also an artistic, interactive visual format to show the beauty of audio properties.

 Music Visualization means transforming music into visual formats, such as graphics and animations.
-The changes in the music’s loudness and are among the properties used as input to the visualization.
-Effective music visualization aims to attain a high degree of visual correlation between a musical track’s spectral characteristics such as frequency and and the objects or components of the visual image being rendered and displayed.
+The changes in the music’s loudness and frequency spectrum are among the properties used as input to the visualization.
+Effective music visualization aims to attain a high degree of visual correlation between a musical track’s spectral characteristics such as frequency and amplitude and the objects or components of the visual image being rendered and displayed.

 What Is Processing?